Megalodon

+While regarded as one of the largest and most powerful predators to have ever lived, megalodon is only known from fragmentary remains, and its appearance and maximum size are uncertain.
+Scientists have argued whether its body form was more stocky or elongated than the modern lamniform sharks.
+Maximum body length estimates between 14.2 and 24.3 m based on various analyses have been proposed, though the modal lengths for individuals of all ontogenetic stages from juveniles to adults are estimated at 10.5 m.
+Their teeth were thick and robust, built for grabbing prey and breaking bone, and their large jaws could exert a bite force of up to 108,500 to 182,200 newtons.

 Megalodon probably had a major impact on the structure of marine communities.
 The fossil record indicates that it had a cosmopolitan distribution.
 It probably targeted large prey, such as whales, seals and sea turtles.
 Juveniles inhabited warm coastal waters and fed on fish and small whales.
 Unlike the great white, which attacks prey from the soft underside, megalodon probably used its strong jaws to break through the chest cavity and puncture the heart and lungs of its prey.

-The animal faced competition from whale-eating cetaceans, such as Livyatan and other macroraptorial sperm whales and possibly smaller ancestral killer whales.
+The animal faced competition from whale-eating cetaceans, such as Livyatan and other macroraptorial sperm whales and possibly smaller ancestral killer whales (Orcinus).
 As the shark preferred warmer waters, it is thought that oceanic cooling associated with the onset of the ice ages, coupled with the lowering of sea levels and resulting loss of suitable nursery areas, may have also contributed to its decline.
 A reduction in the diversity of baleen whales and a shift in their distribution toward polar regions may have reduced megalodon's primary food source.
 The shark's extinction coincides with a gigantism trend in baleen whales.

-Taxonomy

-Naming

-According to Renaissance accounts, gigantic triangular fossil teeth often found embedded in rocky formations were once believed to be the petrified tongues, or glossopetrae, of dragons and snakes.
-This interpretation was corrected in 1667 by Danish naturalist Nicolas Steno, who recognized them as shark teeth, and famously produced a depiction of a shark's head bearing such teeth.
-He described his findings in the book The Head of a Shark Dissected, which also contained an illustration of a megalodon tooth.